CRCHUM-CITADEL/clover/README.md

 The documentation was generated with Sphinx.

 ## Ongoing Work - Next Steps
-* Implement more generators
-* Optimise the generators with hyperparameters search
 * Integrate Differential Privacy in to each generator
 * Implement privacy metrics
 * Improve data coverage (direct identifiers, missing data, etc.)